-Join Scott Hargis for an in-depth discussion in this video Basic post-processing workflow on real estate shots, part of Learn Real Estate Photography: The Basics.
+Join Scott Hargis for an in-depth discussion in this video Basic post-processing workflow on real estate shots, part of Learning Real Estate Photography.

 - So we've captured the entire house,…and now it's time to sit down with a computer…and really take our first good look at what we got.…Now you saw me at various times zooming in…on the back of the camera with a loupe,…trying to look for problems,…make sure that I had things the way that I wanted them.…I encourage you to do that…because it is way easier to fix things in the field…than it is to fix them in post.…In this case, I still do have a couple of things…that I missed, but it's good to start learning…what the common mistakes are that you make…and go looking for them.…

 Predict that they're going to happen…and go looking for them in the field…before you get home and find yourself…having that "Oh my God" moment,…"I'm going to be up all night working on this."…That's a bad scene.…Everybody does a certain amount of post-production,…myself included.…How much you do is going to be up to your personal style,…but I'm going to say this.…There are more photographs that are ruined…in post-production than are ever ruined in the field.…

 In this course, architectural photographer Scott Hargis introduces the why and how behind real estate photography.
 Get tips for photographing the inside and outside of a home or commercial building, shooting bathrooms and kitchens, and getting great photos within strict time limits: 15 minutes, 5 minutes, or less than 60 seconds.

 - Touring the inside and outside of a home

 - Photographing exteriors